"Markets have gone up too much, too soon, too fast."

-You can look for growth stocks, companies like Cell Therapeutics
+You can look for growth stocks like The Knot

 The smart move is to follow in the footsteps of investing gurus like Benjamin Graham, Warren Buffett, and David Dodd.
-In any environment, good or bad, there will always be undervalued stocks -- the tricky part is finding them.
+In any environment, good or bad, there will always be undervalued stocks.
+The tricky part is finding them.
 Our analysts at Motley Fool Inside Value are constantly finding great companies that are selling below their true value.
-These companies are operating profitably, are trading cheaply, and have responsible and reliable management.
-In fact, many exhibit strong growth and pay a dividend -- so we can have the best of both worlds.
+In fact, many exhibit strong growth and pay a dividend, so we can have the best of both worlds.

-If you're interested in learning more about Apollo Group or seeing all of our past and present value recommendations, we're offering a 30-day free trial.
+If you're interested in learning more about Exelon or seeing all of our past and present value recommendations, we're offering a 30-day free trial.
 Click here for more information.

 This article was originally published Nov.
 5, 2009.
 It has been updated.

 Fool contributor Jordan DiPietro owns shares of Exelon and General Electric.
 3M and Exelon are Inside Value picks.
 The Knot and Open Table are Rule Breakers selections.
 The Fool's disclosure policy is trading dirt cheap.